 Tobacco addiction causes 480,000 deaths in the United States each year, making it the leading preventable cause of death.
 In addition, some 8.6 million Americans live with serious smoking-related illnesses.
 Of the 45.3 million current smokers, 70% say that they would like to quit.
 But without assistance, less than 5% are able to stop smoking.
 They need help from health professionals, whose advice serves as a powerful motivator.

 The Smoking Cessation Leadership Center (SCLC) is a national program office of the Robert Wood Johnson Foundation.
 Significant support is also provided by the American Legacy Foundation.
 SCLC aims to increase smoking cessation rates and increase the number of health professionals who help smokers quit.
 The Center creates partnerships for results with a variety of groups and institutions to develop and implement action plans around smoking cessation.
 Partnerships with dental hygienists, nurses, pharmacists, emergency physicians, hospitals, labor unions, family physicians, the Veterans Health Administration, and myriad other groups all lead toward the same goal: saving lives by increasing cessation rates and cessation interventions.

 CLICK HERE for the latest issue of the Tobacco Free for Recovery Communiqué.

-- NEW!
-Read the story of SCLC and SAMHSA's partnership, "From the Sidelines to the Frontline: How the Substance Abuse and Mental Health Services Administration Embraced Smoking Cessation", by Lekshmi Santhosh et al, in the American Journal of Public Health
+- Read the story of SCLC and SAMHSA's partnership, "From the Sidelines to the Frontline: How the Substance Abuse and Mental Health Services Administration Embraced Smoking Cessation", by Lekshmi Santhosh et al, in the American Journal of Public Health

 - SCLC salutes CVS' decision to phase out selling tobacco products in its nationwide pharmacies